ReemaS03/RecipesProject/README.md

 For our baseline model, we are utilizing a decision tree classifier and split the data points into training and test sets.
 The features we are using for this model are 'calories (#)', 'total fat (PDV)', 'minutes', and 'n_ingredients'.

+Features:
+Quantitative Features:
+'calories (#)': Total number of calories in the recipe.
+'total fat (PDV)': Percentage of daily value of total fat in the recipe.
+'minutes': Cooking time of the recipe in minutes.
+'n_ingredients': Number of ingredients used in the recipe.
+Preprocessing:

-We applied median imputation to handle missing values and scaled the numerical features using StandardScaler to ensure that all features are on a comparable scale.
+Handling Missing Values: We applied median imputation to handle missing values in the dataset.
+Scaling: We scaled the numerical features using StandardScaler to ensure that all features are on a comparable scale.
 This step is essential for training the model appropriately.

 The metric, **F1 score**, of this model is **0.695**.
 The F1 score for each rating category are 0.00, 0.00, 0.00, 0.00, and 0.88 for ratings of 1s, 2s, 3s, 4s, and 5s respectively.
-The metrics let us know that the model predicts better for rating of 5s and not as accurately for the lower ratings.
-The reason for this could be that there are more recipes with rating 5s in the dataset compared to other ratings.
-With more data points, the model predicted better for higher ratings.
+These metrics indicate that the model predicts better for ratings of 5s and not as accurately for the lower ratings.
+The reason for this could be that there are more recipes with a rating of 5 in the dataset compared to other ratings.
+With more data points, the model performed better for higher ratings.

+Goodness of the Model: The current model performs well for predicting recipes with higher ratings (5s) but struggles with lower ratings.
+This is likely due to the imbalanced distribution of ratings in the dataset.
+Given this imbalance, the model's performance can be considered reasonable but leaves room for improvement, especially in accurately predicting lower ratings.

 ## Final Model
 For the final model, we used 'minutes', 'calories (#)', 'protein_to_carbs', 'log_calories', and 'submitted_year' as the features.